Dietary advice for avoiding lactose

 Confusing ingredients

-Casein and milk protein are sometimes listed within the ingredients and are proteins found in milk; you can have both of these ingredients.
-Some people have an allergy to milk protein, but this is not the same as lactose intolerance.
+Casein and milk protein are sometimes listed within the ingredients and are proteins found in milk.
+You can have both these ingretients.

 Medications

 You can talk to the pharmacist about changing to lactose free medicine.
 Do not stop taking a medication without speaking to your doctor or pharmacist first.
-Lactulose (a laxative) is not the same as lactose.
+Lactulose (a laxative) is not the same as lactose).

 Nutrients